 - A podcast-interview on the "New Books in Philosophy" series.

-- Reviews: International Studies in Philosophy of Science (reviewed by Andrew Buskell), Notre Dame Review of Books (reviewed by P. Honenberger); British Journal for the Philosophy of Science (reviewed by S. Downes); Social Epistemology Review (reviewed by R. Sassower).
+- Reviews: Philosophy of Science (reviewed by J. Odenbaugh), International Studies in Philosophy of Science (reviewed by Andrew Buskell), Notre Dame Review of Books (reviewed by P. Honenberger); British Journal for the Philosophy of Science (reviewed by S. Downes); Social Epistemology Review (reviewed by R. Sassower).

-- Paper The Paradox of Dehumanization Resolved (draft, submitted), presented at CEU's Philosophy Departmental Colloquium, 28 Apr 2020.
+- Paper The Paradox of Dehumanization Resolved (draft), presented at CEU's Philosophy Departmental Colloquium, 28 Apr 2020.

 - Paper Wie der Mitmensch zum Gegenmenschen wird (on the limits of empathy and how to extend them, in German), presented at the Conference of the Club of Vienna "Empathie als evolutionary Leistung und ihre Bedeutung für die Bewältigung globaler Krisen", Nov 18, 2019, Vienna (see Video below).